rzajac/esp-dev-env/README.md

 At some point it become really hard to keep self contained repositories up to date when doing fixes or changes to libraries.

-Updating to latest version of the library meant I had to go to each of my projects depending on that library and pull new changes.
+Updating to latest version of the library meant I had to go to each of the projects using the library and pull new changes.
 Even though I used git subtree it became cumbersome.

 The obvious solution was to create build system and directory structure which